dometto/go-webtransport-upload/README.md

 - https://github.com/quic-go/webtransport-go

 This app was written to test WebTransport performance for transferring large files. **This application will eat your homework, and do worse.
 Do not use for any kind of real-life setup.**

+## Running

+- Install dependencies with `go mod tidy`
+- Run with `go run main.go`
+- Connect to the frontend at `http://localhost:9090

+## Backend

+The backend will listen on `http://localhost:9090` (UDP), with the upload route `/uploadFile`.
+You can add `?fileName=foo` to the query string to specify the name for the file.